avdg/screeps/README.md

 ### Files in `scripts/`

 #### Special files
-- `_generic.js` Contains main library functions
+- `_generic.js` and `_utils.js` Are library function and their functions are accessible through the Game object after `_generated` has been included.
-- `_utils.js` Contains library functions that reads from or uses the screeps api
+  While `_utils` uses the screeps api for its functons, `_generic` uses only javascript functions as building blocks.
-- `_settings.js` Drain for global settings
+- `_settings.js` Drain for global settings.

 When using `grunt deploy`, the command will copy the content of `scripts/` to `build/deploy`, `_generated.js` will be automagically be generated and be put in